squadran2003/python-csv-files-combiner/README.md

 script that combines multiple csv file into one

 ## Overview
-The script uses the pandas library converting each csv file into a data frame and then concatenation each frame.
+The script uses the pandas library converting each csv file into a data frame and then concatenation each frame.The readme instructions assumes the script being run in a windows enviroment.

 ## Dependencies
 1) Python3